 Raised in a small rural community in Arizona, Joy Oladokun began playing guitar when she was ten years old.
 Inspired by artists like Tracy Chapman, Lauryn Hill, Bob Marley, and singer/songwriters of the '70s, Oladokun began writing songs but initially had no intention of pursuing music as a career, preferring to perform for family and friends -- sometimes writing them new tunes as gifts.
 After completing college, she got a job and was planning to settle into her new position when a friend asked her what she would be doing if money were not a consideration.
 Oladokun replied that she'd be writing songs and traveling, and her friend urged her to follow her muse before it was too late.

 She relocated to Los Angeles and initially landed gigs as a backing vocalist while she honed her craft and played occasional solo shows.
 Oladokun independently produced and released her first full-length album Carry, including several successful singles such as "Memphis" and "No Turning Back" -- which offered a new level of exposure when Seattle Seahawks quarterback Russell Wilson and artist Ciara announced their second pregnancy with a video featuring the tune.
-Further demonstrating the "melodic and rhythmic elements of pop craft to her confessional leanings" (NPR) , Oladokun went on to drop a series of singles that ushered in a modern sound including "Sober," "Blame," and "Sunday."
+Further demonstrating the "melodic and rhythmic elements of pop craft to her confessional leanings" (NPR) , Oladokun went on to drop a series of singles that ushered in a modern sound including "Sober" and "Blame."